Indomet/WioPlay/README.md

 #### - Using IDE
 - In the Arduino IDE, navigate to: **group-10-dit113-v23-mini-project-systems-development/seeed-wio-terminal/WioPlay** and open the folder.
-- Connected the Wio Seeed Terminal to your computer.
+- Connect the Wio Seeed Terminal to your computer.
+- Plug in the grove speaker to **port 1** on the Wio Seeed Terminal.
+- Create a header file named "**WifiInformation.h**", copy paste and fill in each field in the following format:

+`#define SSID "Wifi-name-here"`

+`#define PASSWORD "Password-here"`

+`#define my_IPv4 "Broker-adress-here"`

+- Go to line 9 in MqttConnection.h and uncomment `"#include "WifiInformation.h"`
 - Compile and upload the sketch to the Wio Seeed Terminal.
 - If you have the battery pack attached, now it is safe to unplug, otherwise please attach the battery pack.
-- plug in the grove speaker to one of the 4 pin ports on the Wio Seeed Terminal.

 //Insert images